Our Room 101: Words That Need to Leave the Workplace

 There are some discrepancies about where the words ‘human resources’ originates from, but it’s clear that it began in a time where people-centred problems were booming for businesses as they were growing at a fast-pace.
 They needed a department to help the company, ‘manage and use people’ – as quoted from The Conference Board.

-Manage and use people doesn’t sound like something we should be doing in our workplaces – to us that sounds like some form of manifesto from a tyrannical dictator.
+Manage and use people doesn’t sound like something we should be doing in our workplaces – to me that sounds like some form of manifesto from a tyrannical dictator.
 Not quite the most supportive language to help nurture people.

 It’s no surprise then that new-age businesses are no longer using the term ‘HR’ and are instead opting for more defined roles and departments that focus purely on team wellbeing and happiness.